- Location: Shri Naina Devi Ji, Distt. Bilaspur, Himachal Pradesh, India

 Other Temple in Temple Campus:

-- Jatt Jeona Morh-Samadhi Samadhi of one of Ma Naina Devi’s devotee.
+- Jatt Jeona Morh-Samadhi Samadhi of one of Ma Naina Devi’s devotees.

 - there is a small cave, which is known as Shri Naina Devi Cave.